2022 Comhairle nan Eilean Siar election

 Elections to gd took place on 5 May 2022 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using the single transferable vote (STV) system – a form of proportional representation – in which multiple candidates are elected in each ward, and voters rank candidates in order of preference.

-The election will be the first to use the nine wards created under the Islands (Scotland) Act 2018 which allowed for single and dual member wards, with 29 councillors being elected.
-Each ward elected either 2, 3 or 4 members, using the Single Transferrable Vote electoral system, a form of proportional representation.
-Following a boundary review the number of wards will increase from nine to 11 while the number of councillors elected will fall from 31 to 29.
+The election was the first to use the nine wards created under the Islands (Scotland) Act 2018 which allowed for single- and dual-member wards, with 29 councillors being elected.

-In the previous election in 2017, independent councillors retained a large majority of the seats on the council and retained control of the administration.
-The first two female councillors were elected since 2012.
+As with previous elections in the area, independent councillors retained a large majority of the seats on the council and retained control of the administration.
+The election also saw the first two female councillors elected to the council since 2012.

 Background

+Previous election

+At the previous election in 2017, independent councillors retained control of the council after taking a large majority of seats (23 out of 31).
+The Scottish National Party (SNP) took seven seats, an increase of one, and the Conservatives won their first-ever representation on the council.